-The iconic Indian Head now appears on packaging for foods and on logos.
+The iconic Plains Indian Head appears on the packaging for foods and company logos.
 In “I eat stereotypes like you for breakfast,” Cherokee scholar Adrienne Keene chronicles how this ubiquitous synecdoche, this “wallpaper” and “hyperobject,” associates Native peoples with food and consumption.

 We see the Plains Indian stereotypes in Game of Thrones.
 The Dothraki are coded through their ululating and horses as Native American, and the landscapes resemble places like Devils Tower, the first (1906) United States national monument.
 Check out Keene’s essay “Dances with Dragons: Dothraki and Hollywood Western Aesthetic.”

 They’re also part of J.K.’s centaurs in Harry Potter, emerging with bows and arrows from the forest, naked, on horses, with long black hair and war paint.
 It turns out Europeans have their own history of creating images of mostly naked “children of nature” living across the ocean, due primarily to stereotypes promoted in the Waldseemüller map.
 They do this to define otherness and animality at home.
 Fantasies of the other co-determine the self.

 Even Hagrid calls the Native-coded centaurs “magical creatures” and not people, and in Order of the Phoenix, these dark men take Umbridge away into the forest to punish her.
 The adults reading know they will sexually assault her, as centaurs do.
 Umbridge returns alive, with leaves and twigs in her hair.